 Click here to view and download this easy to navigate PDF identifying some of the requirements, limitations, and advantages of a few federal exemptions available to small businesses raising capital.

-Please note that the information below is informative only in nature, is subject to change, and shall not be construed as offering legal advice in any way.
+Updated September 2021.
+Please note that the information below is only informative in nature, is subject to change, and shall not be construed as offering legal advice in any way.
 You are solely responsible for your use of the information below.
 Please consult with an attorney for specific application of any exemption.

 Note, the exemptions discussed below and in the chart exempt issuers from the registration requirements of the Securities Act of 1933 (the “Securities Act”); however, issuers are still subject to other provisions of the Securities Act, such as the antifraud provisions.

 Reg D also created a Rule 505 exemption; however, Rule 505 has been repealed by the SEC, effective May 22, 2017.
 Rule 505 limited the maximum offering amount to $5,000,000, allowed for an unlimited number of accredited investors and up to 35 non-accredited investors, and required disclosure documents similar to those in a Rule 506(b) offering, discussed below.
 By rule dated October 26, 2016, the SEC increased the maximum offering amount in Rule 504 to $5,000,000, thereby largely eliminating the need for Rule 505.
 To read more about the changes to Reg D, check out our blog, Out With the Old (Rule 505), In With the New (Rule 504) .

 Rules 147 and 147A, the “intrastate offering exemptions” (collectively, the “Rules 147”) provide an exemption for a company raising money solely from investors located within its home state.
 Rule 147 is a safe harbor for Section 3(a)(11) of the Securities Act and imposes certain requirements on the issuer to ensure that the company, the investors, and any resales of the securities, are located in-state.
 Rule 147A is nearly identical to Rule 147 except that it permits offers to reach out-of-state residents and issuers to be incorporated or organized out-of-state.
 Find out more about the rules and requirements for the intrastate offering exemptions on our blog, Keeping it Local—Changes to the Rule 147 Intrastate Offering Exemption.

 Rule 701 exempts securities granted pursuant to an employee benefit plan or other similar compensatory arrangement.
 This exemption allows private companies to sell securities as compensation to their employees, officers, directors, partners, trustees, consultants, and advisers without the need to file a registration statement with the SEC.